satyajitshil/Lesson_11/README.md

-This file contains mostly while loops for beginners to understand(all of this is python)
+The following files contain mostly while loops for beginners to understand(all of this is python)